ninamansster/Portfolio-NinaM/README.md

 ## Accessability
 Webaim
 http://wave.webaim.org/report#/https://ninamansster-portfolio.netlify.com/
 Contrast issue with the red text and especially the white on red text, so I changed that to black and green.
+I will need to work more on my color schema to get it nice looking.

 Aria